 Also Read: Dove Hunting Basics: Tips to Get Started

 Guns and Loads for Doves

 When selecting a dove-hunting shotgun, you can go as plain or fancy as your budget allows.
 A good all-around choice is a 20-, 16- or 12-gauge autoloader with screw-in choke tubes.
-Pumps, double-barrels and over-and-unders work fine, but because doves are fast and difficult to hit, many hunters prefer autoloaders, which allow three quick shots before a bird gets out of range.
+Pumps, double-barrels and over-and-under shotguns work fine, but because doves are fast and difficult to hit, many hunters prefer autoloaders, which allow three quick shots before a bird gets out of range.
 Always remember, however, that repeating shotguns must be limited to holding only three shells ("plugged") while dove hunting.
 Federal regulations require it.
 (Be sure you understand all dove-specific hunting regulations, particularly baiting laws, to avoid unintentional violations.)

 Stick to smaller shot sizes — 7-1/2, 8, or 9.
 It takes only a few small pellets to down a dove, and smaller shot sizes offer more pellets per charge.
 For instance, an ounce of No. 8 shot has 186 more pellets than an ounce of No. 6.

 |Stick to smaller shot sizes — 7 1/2, 8, or 9; it takes only a few small pellets to down a dove.|

 Perhaps the best all-round shotshell is a 1- or 1-1/8-ounce load of 7-1/2s, 8s or 9s.
 Heavier loads allow somewhat longer shots, but you may go through several boxes of shotshells during a single hunt.
 Your accuracy could suffer if you start flinching due to a sore shoulder.